wadere/BarleyBrain-Crop-Yield-Forecast/README.md

 #### Repo Organization:
 * data   --> Storage for online data and file processing
-* eda    --> Holds jupyter notebooks with EDA analysis
+* eda    --> Holds Jupyter Notebooks with EDA analysis
-* images --> Images for readme and from eda analysis
+* images --> Images for Readme and from EDA analysis
 * web_app -> Just like it says
 * src    --> Holds the helper functions, code to extract information from the web